AI-Powered Phishing Attacks Are Getting Smarter—Here's How to Detect Them

 Assume every email is potentially malicious:

-Run regular phishing simulations and penetration tests.
-Measure your detection rates, response times, and user vulnerability metrics.
+Run regular penetration tests and security assessments.
+Measure your detection rates, response times, and identify gaps in your security posture.
 Use this data to improve.

 The Bottom Line: AI Phishing Detection Requires AI Defense